Last Updated on November 20, 2022

 San Pedro – Chill out, learn Spanish and eat gringo food

-A 45 minute trip across the lake brings you to San Pedro.
+A 45-minute trip across the lake brings you to San Pedro.
 All the ingredients for a super chill out spot come together in San Pedro.
-There is international food galore (it is both cheap and mouth-watering), bars readily serve up cheap booze during long happy hours, there are plenty of places for a cheap massage, hot pools and spas to relax, and no one looks down their nose at those who wish to hang out in a hammock all day long.
-San Pedro is the most popular among the villages for backpackers, and the best village at Lake Atitlan to learn Spanish and spend a few weeks.There is enough to do for the more active backpackers – climb volcano San Pedro, go on a horseback ride, kayak around the lake, learn Spanish at one of the highly recommended Spanish schools, spend an afternoon in the gorgeous town center (pictured below) or hike to the neighboring village San Juan.
-San Pedro is a great place if you want to get some work done too.
+There is international food galore (relatively cheap and mouth-watering), bars readily serve up cheap booze during long happy hours, there are plenty of places for a cheap massage, hot pools and spas to relax, and no one looks down their nose at those who wish to hang out in a hammock all day long.
+San Pedro is the most popular among the villages for backpackers, and the best village at Lake Atitlan to learn Spanish and spend a few weeks.There is enough to do for the more active backpackers – climb Volcano San Pedro, go on a horseback ride, kayak around the lake, learn Spanish at one of the highly recommended Spanish schools, spend an afternoon in the gorgeous town center (pictured below) or hike to the neighboring village San Juan.
+San Pedro is a great place if you want to get some work done, too.
 The large semi-permanent foreigner population has ensured that San Pedro has the best wi-fi at the lake – at hostels, bars and restaurants everywhere.

 Where to eat in San Pedro La Laguna:

-- The Fifth Dimension (excellent vegetarian food)
+- The Fifth Dimension (100% vegetarian, plus vegan options)

 - Sababa Restaurant (international and Guatemalan dishes and fantastic views over the lake)